Ben-Arlanda/Ben-Arlanda/README.md

 ## 👀 About me

-I have always been a naturally curious and creative person which is why I decided to follow my passions, changing careers to become a Software Engineer and build stuff!
+I have always been a naturally curious and creative person which is why I decided to follow my passions, changing careers to become a Software Engineer to craft and develop meaningful digital experiences!

-Ironically I always loved building lego models growing up but didn’t expect to be playing with invisible lego as an adult.

 On a personal level I consider myself to be a great listener.
 I have a strong EQ with a growth mindset and passion for human behaviour and mental health.

+I am a British and Australian Citizen who has resided in 3 countries, life has taught me to think outside the box.
+This has heightened my ability to communicate effectively with people from diverse backgrounds, facilitating collaboration and understanding.
+I like to consider unconventional solutions to challenges drawing from my varied experiences and perspectives and also use my adaptability and flexibility, skills that I think are valuable in navigating change and uncertainty in various contexts.

 I'm excited about leveraging my blend of soft skills and technical expertise to make a positive impact to people lives alongside a great team.